 Compassion is beautiful!!
 It fills our world with joy and purpose.
 Compassion is caring for others.
 Compassion helps us grow as a person.
 But when we are constantly confronted by situations that need our compassion, we begin to experience our own pain.

-Signs can be depression, anger, anxiety, sadness, and more.
+Signs of compassion fatigue can be depression, anger, anxiety, sadness, and more.
 But there are things you can do to deal with the stresses of an open heart.

 I worked at an animal shelter for 5 years.
 It was the hardest job I ever had.
 Every day–another heartbreaking story.

 The stories, of course, go on and on.
-The point is that these stories are continuous and people who work there deal with the stories and the animals every single day.
-This wears on staff at shelters, sanctuaries, and veterinary clinics.
+The point is that these stories are continuous and people who work in shelters, veterinary hospitals, sanctuaries and rescues deal with these stories and these animals every single day.
+This wears on staff.
 They are passionate about their work, but there’s just so much help they can offer.
 And the heartbreak that they experience becomes what is known as Compassion Fatigue.

 Compassion fatigue is a huge problem in the veterinary community.
 The Centers for Disease Control and Prevention released the first study to ever examine veterinarian mortality rates in America.
 The results were grim: the suicide rate among veterinarians is between 2 to 3.5 times higher than the national average.

 The animal welfare community (sanctuaries, rescue groups, shelters) represent another area of concern.
 The stress of animal work can affect morale and how they view their job.

 Psychotherapist J. Eric Gentry tells the Sacramento Bee:

 “Animal care professionals are some of the most pain-saturated people I have ever worked with.
 The very thing that makes them great at their work, their empathy and dedication and love for animals, makes them vulnerable.”